By Jo Castro

 To begin with don’t be too ambitious.
 Start small.
 Book a short trip somewhere which has always been on your bucket list, a place you know you’re going to fall in love with which offers activities you’re going to enjoy.

-If there are things you’d like to learn about, such as photography or cookery then think about booking a course during your stay, if you’re into a bit of pampering then pre-book a weekend at a spa retreat, or maybe factor in a few days on a walking or cycling tour.
+If there are things you’d like to learn about, such as photography or cooking then think about booking a course during your stay.
+If you’re into a bit of pampering then pre-book a weekend at a spa retreat or maybe factor in a few days on a cycling tour.

 You might also like: 10 Reasons to book a cycle cruise holiday

 If you’re a woman, some people will think they’re doing you a favor by trying to talk you out of going alone.
 Negative thinking and criticism are not what you’re looking for when you need some bolstering up to get started.
 So chat about your trip to people who will support your ideas and help you plan your trip in a positive way.

 Travelling alone brings immense freedom, and it also gives you a chance to make new friends and connections.
 So don’t negate the networking aspect of solo travel.
 There are various forums on the internet you can join, such as TripAdvisor's Solo Travel Forum which connects travelers to each other for advise and information.